eleanor-em/extra-dimensional-box/README.md

 ## Building instructions
-A simple `mvn package` should do the trick.
+A simple `mvn package` should do the trick to build the project.
+No tests yet, sorry!

 The main class is located at `unimelb.bitbox.app.PeerApp`.
+To run the jar, run `java -cp target/bitbox-0.0.1-SNAPSHOT.jar unimelb.bitbox.app.PeerApp` from the `BitBox` directory of the repository after building.

 Some sample config files are provided.
 Once the peer is tracking a folder, updates are sent and retrieved from all other connected peers.
 There are no command-line arguments.